Experiment 7 - Preparation of Ethyl Cinnamate: A Solvent Free Wittig Reaction

 2

-In order to record the exact weight of benzyltriphenylphosphonium chloride, place the vial on the balance pan, hit the tare button (this should bring the display to zero), and quickly weigh approximately 0.38 g of benzyltriphenylphosphonium chloride into the conical vial.
-[Keep the supply bottle capped except for the few seconds needed to remove a sample for weighing.]
+In order to record the exact mass of benzaldehyde, place the vial on the balance pan, hit the tare button (this should bring the display to zero), and quickly weigh approximately 60 mg (4-5 drops) of benzaldehyde into the conical vial.
+[Keep the supply bottle capped except for the few seconds needed to remove a sample for weighing.
+Cap the conical vial to limit loss of benzaldehdye]

 3